 Applicants with professionally diagnosed and documented learning disabilities (documentation must include diagnostic test results completed within three years at the time of application) are exempt from taking standardized tests for admission.
 However, these applicants must complete all required academic courses and earn a minimum average GPA of 3.0 or present other evidence of potential for academic success.
 Diagnostic test results must be submitted to the Office of Undergraduate Admissions.

-Applicants seeking admission into the Studio Art major, regardless of concentration, are required to submit a portfolio which will be reviewed by the faculty.
-Applicants must register for, and attend one of the scheduled Art Portfolio Reviews on campus.
+All prospective students seeking admission to the Studio Art major, regardless of concentration, are required to submit a portfolio which will be reviewed by faculty.
+Applicants must submit their portfolio digitally through Slideroom.
+To submit your portfolio, and review the portfolio requirements visit the Department of Art and Music prospective student website.

 ADVANCED PLACEMENT/COLLEGE CREDIT